hyperoslo/Cache/README.md

 <img src="https://github.com/hyperoslo/Cache/blob/master/Resources/CacheIcon.png" alt="Cache Icon" align="right" />

 **Cache** doesn't claim to be unique in this area, but it's not another monster library that gives you a god's power.
-So don't ask it to fetch something from network or magically set an image from url to your `UIImageView`.
 It does nothing but caching, but it does it well.
-It offers a good public API with out-of-box implementations and great customization possibilities.
+It offers a good public API with out-of-box implementations and great customization possibilities. `Cache` utilizes `Codable` in Swift 4 to perform serialization.

 ## Key features